 Written by Sara Piercy, DNP, FNP-C

-Sara is a nurse practitioner in a hospital setting in rural North Carolina.
-She enjoys taking care of the geriatric population and has a particular interest in cardiac and neuro patients.
+Sara Piercy is a doctoral prepared certified nurse practitioner with experience in the hospital setting in rural North Carolina.
+She is also adjunct faculty at a local university for a graduate nursing program.
+She enjoys educating patients and has a particular interest in cardiac and neurology patients.